 In general, this type of care is provided for those who are believed to have a year or less left to live but, in some cases, someone will actually receive it for a very short period as timeframes are often difficult to predict.

-If your loved one needs end-of-life care, you can be assured that the objective is to make them as comfortable as they can possibly be.
-The care will include everything from managing physical symptoms to offering emotional support and care for both your relative or friend and their loved ones.
+If you or your loved one needs end-of-life care, you can be assured that the objective is to make them as comfortable as they can possibly be.
+It can take various forms such as those mentioned earlier.

-It will also often involve talking to you and your loved one about what to expect as their life draws to a close and should ensure that all of your wishes and needs, and those of your loved one, are fully adhered to.
+It may also often involve talking to you and your loved one about what to expect as their life draws to a close and should ensure that all of your wishes and needs, and those of your loved one, are fully adhered to.

 It may also include some practical help such as assistance with making a will or accessing financial support.Where to find palliative care

-Myths about palliative care
+Common misconceptions about palliative care

 There are many misconceptions that surround this type of care.
 To ensure that you have the facts that you need, here are a few of the most common – along with the truth behind the myth.